Correlated Dynamics in Marketing Sensitivities: Empirical Application: Brand Choice in Groceries

-To derive the price information of each brand, we aggregate the UPC level price information.
-For each week in each store, we aggregate the price of each UPC bought, weighed by the share of the UPC compared to all UPCs of the brand in that week.
-Thus, in our cleaned data, price of a brand varies at the store and week level.
-Price and brand dummies are the only explanatory variables that we use in this application.
-We standardize the price data before inputting them into the model.
-Following \hyperlink{ref-gordon_does_2013}{Gordon et al.} ( \hyperlink{ref-gordon_does_2013}{2013}), we model the time variation of preference sensitivities at the quarterly level.
-For this analysis, we only include the customers who were active in both the starting 6 quarters and ending 6 quarters of our sample and were active in all of the above categories for at least 15 quarters.
-We arrive at a sample of 141 customers after filtering based on this selection rule.
-Over the span of the 48 quarters, these customers on average made 723 purchases across all six categories.
-Soda is the most purchased category, with an average of 292 purchases over the sample period across all customers, and paper towel is the least purchased category, with an average of 64 purchases.
-All customers purchased in at least one category in each of the 48 quarters.
-We estimate the model with the first 44 quarters (11 years) of the data and leave the last 4 quarters (year 2012) of the data out for evaluating the forecasting performances of the model.
+Following \cite{gordon2013does}, we model the time variation of preference sensitivities at the quarterly level.
+For this analysis, we only include customers who were active in both the starting 6 quarters and ending 6 quarters of our sample.\footnote{Such a restriction is important for ensuring that the dynamics observed represent true dynamics, not just differences in panel composition over time.} This filtering rule leaves us with 3,292 customers.
+Over the span of the 48 quarters, these customers made a total of 1.68 million purchases across the seven categories.
+Soda is the most purchased category, with an average of 190 purchases per customer over the sample period across all customers, and mustard is the least purchased category, with an average of 10.6 purchases.
+We include additional category-level summaries in \Cref{tab:data-summary}.
+80\% of the customers purchased at least once in all 7 categories, and every customer purchased in at least 2 categories.
+We estimate the model with the first 44 quarters (11 years) of the data and use the last 4 quarters (i.e., year 2012) for evaluating the forecasting performance of the model.

+One important aspect of any analysis of the marketing mix is endogeneity: retailers often set prices and other marketing mix variables in ways that are correlated with unobservables, leading to non-negligible correlations between the $x$ variables and the error term in \Cref{eq:logit}.
+There are many methods for accounting for such endogeneity, and which can be used in tandem with our HDF specification, including the control function approach of \cite{petrin2010control}.
+While endogeneity is a concern for making substantive claims, it is not focal to our objective, which is showing the benefits of the HDF approach to modeling dynamic heterogeneity.
+We do so through both predictive analyses, and by comparisons to other methods for accounting for such heterogeneity.
+Thus, we apply HDF to our data without any accounting for potential endogeneity.